savonet/book/language.md

 As you can see, in addition to the name of the setting, this function takes a parameter labeled `default` which is the value which is to be returned if the setting does not exist.
-You can obtain the list of all available settings, as well as their default value with the command
+You can obtain the list of all available settings, as well as their default value with the command\TODO{also mention conf-descr-key}

 ```bash
 liquidsoap --conf-descr